nab1999/project1_part1_server/README.md

-# DevOps Capstone Project – 01 (PART 1)
+# DevOps Capstone Project – 01 (PART 1: Server)
-## Part 1: Application and Container Building
+## Part 1: Application and Container Building for Server

 ### 1.0 Creating a new directory for this project called “project1”, where all the files related to our work will be stored.